a cell phone on a bench

 From Trainer Burden to Trainer Tool

-Initially, we thought that a data-syncing dashboard for managing fitness challenges would motivate trainers to adopt the device by eliminating manual record-keeping.
+Initially, we believed that a data-syncing dashboard for managing fitness challenges would motivate trainers to adopt the device by eliminating manual record-keeping.

-While it reduced operational friction, it didn't directly address trainers’ need for recognition, ownership, and visible impact.
+While this approach reduced operational friction, it failed to address a more fundamental issue: trainers’ need for recognition, ownership, and visible impact.

 Not Just Automation, but Motivation

-While automation saved time, it didn't give trainers a compelling reason to initiate device usage with members in the first place.
+Although automation saved time, it did not give trainers a compelling reason to initiate device usage with members in the first place.

 How can we make this more rewarding?

-To motivate trainers, we designed a challenge management dashboard that reframes them as “expedition partners.”
+To address this, we designed a challenge management dashboard that reframes trainers not as administrators, but as "expedition partners."

 DESIGN